Southend Faith and Belief Festival

 15 months like no other

-by Revd Paul Mackay, almost 3 years ago
+by Revd Paul Mackay, about 5 years ago

 Like many faith communities we had never heard of 'Zoom' before March 2020 - since then there has rarely been a day that we haven't as a church family not met for one reason or another using Zoom or Microsoft Teams.
 As part of the clergy team here, I guess the hardest time was when we were on 'our own' in church and shared services via Zoom or recorded them and then shared them via YouTube and Vimeo.